Priyabhowmik7/Ai-math-wave/README.md

 💻 Built with Modern Tech: Developed using Python, OpenCV, and Mediapipe for seamless performance.

-📱 Responsive Design: Works across devices, ensuring a smooth user experience on any screen size.
+📱 Responsive Design: Ensuring a smooth user experience .